GeodetischeInfrastructuur/coordinates-transformation-api/README.md

 ## Assumptions

 - API metadata, documentation and source code is in English
-- Easily accessible, but correct
+- API provides easy accesible and correct coordinate transformations
 - Conforms (as much is possible) to the
   [OGC API Common](https://ogcapi.ogc.org/common/) and the [NL API Design rules](https://gitdocumentatie.logius.nl/publicatie/api/adr/)